Ontario's Historical Plaques

 The City of Kawartha Lakes

-On the southwest corner of Road 48 and Balsam Lake Drive
+On the SW corner of Road 48 and Balsam Lake Drive just east of Road 35

 Plaque Text

 An energetic railway promoter and builder, Laidlaw was born in Scotland and emigrated to Toronto in 1855.
 He soon prospered as a grain merchant and a wharf-owner, and after 1866 gained prominence as a convincing advocate of the commercial benefits of railways emanating from Toronto.
-Between 1869-1873 Laidlaw skilfully negotiated the completion of the Toronto, Grey and Bruce Railway to Owen Sound, and the Toronto and Nipissing to Coboconk.
+Between 1869-1873 Laidlaw skillfully negotiated the completion of the Toronto, Grey and Bruce Railway to Owen Sound, and the Toronto and Nipissing to Coboconk.
 As managing director of the Credit Valley Railway, he vigorously opposed rival railway interests and deftly marshalled regional and Toronto support to insure the line's completion in 1880 from St. Thomas, Elora and Orangeville.
 Dedicated to agrarian improvement, Laidlaw retired to his nearby ranch, where he raised pure-bred livestock.

 Toronto, Grey and Bruce Railway

-More
+Here's More

-Here are the visitors' comments for this page.
+Here are the comments for this page.

 (none yet)

-Here's where you can write a comment for this page.
+Write a comment for this page.

-Note: If you wish to ask me a question, please use the email link in the menu.
+(Note: If you wish to ask me a question, please use the email link in the menu.)

 Note: Comments are moderated.
-Yours will appear on this page within 24 hours
+Yours will appear on this page within 24 hours (usually much sooner).